 - Day 11: Trek to Lukla – 15 km (8 hours)

 - Day 12: Fly back to Kathmandu

-Altitude: One of the hard things about this Everest Base trek is coping with the high altitude.
-Here’s the list of many different places on Everest and their altitude.
+Altitude: One of the tricky things about this Everest Base trek is coping with the high altitude.
+Here’s the list of many different places on Everest and the eight de.